Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Ahrefs Backlink Checker

-- Referring domains and IP analysis
+- Deep dives into referring domains and IP neighborhoods.

 Semrush Backlink Analytics